marcanalella/remida/index.md

       - title: Creative Solutions
         image: images/icons8-light-80.png
         content: |-
-            Every project has got its challenges and our skills will help you to find the best creative bespoke solution
+            Every project has its challenges and our skills will help you find the best creative bespoke solutions
   - type: portfolio_section
     section_id: latest-projects
     layout_style: tiles